Four Key Concepts

 A few things to note:

-• The int * int in the definition of the Polygon case is a tuple, a pair of ints.
-If you’re wondering why the types are “multiplied”, see this post on tuples.
+case is a tuple, a pair of ints.
+If you’re wondering why the types are “multiplied”, see this post on tuples. - You can see that the

-• The underscore is similar to the “default” branch in a switch statement, except that in F# it is required – every possible case must always be handled.
+logic not only matches against the internal structure of the shape, but also assigns values based on what is appropriate for the shape. - The underscore is similar to the “default” branch in a switch statement, except that in F# it is required – every possible case must always be handled.
 If you comment out the line

 | _ -> printfn "I don't recognize this shape"